 Benoit Astier de Villatte and Ivan Pericoli founded in 1996 the house Astier de Villatte.
 The brand is famous for its 18th and 19th-century Parisian style handmade ceramics.
 In 2008, the collaboration with the perfumer Françoise Caron resulted in a collection of an Eaux de Cologne and 33 scented vegetable-wax candles.
 Those scented candles are made in glass pots with Astier de Villatte’s signature.
 Unfortunately, the online shop is only delivering in the European Union, so you’ll need to head to Astier de Villatte’s Saint-Honoré store if you want to buy those scented candles.
-My personal pick is the Grand Chalet and Opéra.
+My personal pick is the Honolulu and Opéra.

 La Note Parisienne